 “God in his deepest mystery is not a solitude, but a family, since he has in himself Fatherhood, Sonship and the essence of the family, which is love – the Holy Spirit.”

 In God, we see Fatherhood, Sonship, and the love that flows between the Father to the Son – the Holy Spirit.
 In other words, if you add up the three persons of the Trinity (Father, Son, Holy Spirit) you have a family.
 Notice John Paul II did not say that God is like a family or has characteristics of a family.
 He said God is a family.
 God is a giant, mega family.
 If we reflect on this mystery of God being a family, we can begin to grasp the ways God works.
 Since God is a family, then we can better understand how God acts with his creation in terms of family language.

 The main way God works throughout salvation history is through covenants.
 As theologian Scott Hahn notes, “Viewing the history of salvation through the lens of the covenant helps us to see the fatherly wisdom and power of God, and will offer a clearer perspective on the human family.”
 In Biblical times covenant is read more like an exchange of lives where one party says to the other “I am yours” and the other party replies “I am yours.”
 A covenant is where both parties promise to give themselves to each other.
-Whereas Protestants typically read the covenants like a contract where God is a “just judge” in bringing His creation back to Him through judgement, Catholics read the covenants in family language where God is a Father, and God uses the covenants to bring His children back to His family.
+Whereas Protestants typically read the covenants like a contract where God is a “just judge” in bringing His creation back to Him through judgment, Catholics read the covenants in family language where God is a Father, and God uses the covenants to bring His children back to His family.
 So, Catholicism asserts that God wants to adopt us into His family.
 Now, try to wrap your brain around that one.
 You are being requested to be adopted into the Holy Trinity Family (see Ephesians 1:5, Galatians 4: 5-7, Romans 8:15, 1 John 3: 1-2).